01 of 09

 Blind Corners Partially Solved with Diagonal Cabinet

-Obvious to some people but not obvious to others--which is why I'm featuring it here--is the corner wall cabinet.
-It is a staple of good kitchen remodeling practice and it goes a long ways toward solving blind corner problems.
+Obvious to some people but not obvious to others is the corner wall cabinet.
+It is a staple of good kitchen remodeling practice, and it goes a long ways toward solving blind corner problems.

 You can still couple these types of cabinets with a classic, round lazy susan to increase access.

 But one notable pitfall of these cabinets is that their doors are smaller than the interior space.Continue to 7 of 9 below.